 Soil Care in Winter

-It is recommended not to leave the soil of the vegetable garden bare during the winter as frost would reduce its fertility.
-In this sense, if we are not going to plant anything until spring, it is advisable to cover it with a vegetable cover (grass, foliage, gorse…etc) that will increase the biological activity of the soil, reduce the appearance of weeds while this organic matter will decompose to incorporate it into the soil in spring.
+Do not leave the soil of the vegetable garden bare during the winter, as frost would reduce its fertility.
+In this sense, if we are not going to plant anything until spring, it is advisable to cover it with a vegetable cover (grass, foliage, gorse…etc.) that will increase the biological activity of the soil, reduce the appearance of weeds while this organic matter will decompose to incorporate it into the soil in spring.

-For the rest, it is recommended, as in the other months, to continue elaborating organic compost with the remains of peelings, cut grass, foliage, etc. This organic matter is the guarantee of a living and productive vegetable garden.
+For the rest, continue elaborating organic compost with the remains of peelings, cut grass, foliage, etc. as you would in other months.
+This organic matter is the guarantee of a living and productive vegetable garden.